ProMeText/multilingual-medieval-aligner-workshop/README.md

 [![codecov](https://codecov.io/github/ProMeText/Aquilign/graph/badge.svg?token=TY5HCBOOKL)](https://codecov.io/github/ProMeText/Aquilign)

-This repo contains a set of scripts to align and collate a multilingual medieval corpus.
+This repo contains a set of scripts to align (and soon collate) a multilingual medieval corpus.
 Its designers are Matthias Gille Levenson, Lucence Ing and Jean-Baptiste Camps.

 It is based on a fork of the automatic multilingual sentence aligner Bertalign.

-The scripts relies for now on a prior phase of text segmentation at syntagm level using regular expressions to match grammatical syntagms and produce a more precise alignment.
+The scripts relies on a prior phase of text segmentation at syntagm level using regular expressions or bert-based segmentation to match grammatical syntagms and produce a more precise alignment.

 ## Use